Experimentation Maturity for B2B SaaS Teams

 A practical guide to building an AI chatbot for your SaaS product that actually helps users instead of frustrating them with generic responses.

 When a buyer lands on your pricing page, the first number they see does more work than most teams admit.
-On B2B SaaS pricing pages, that first number shapes the rest of the choice.
-If I need higher ARPA, I usually test anchors before I touch list price.

 If your pricing page gets more clicks but buyers keep choosing the cheapest plan, you don't have a traffic problem.
 You have a revenue problem.